County Limerick: Broadcasting

 RTÉ Lyric FM, a state-run classical music radio station and part of RTÉ, broadcasts nationally from studios in Limerick city centre.
 Limerick's local radio station is Live 95FM, broadcasting from 'Radio House', near the waterfront at Steamboat Quay.
 Spin Southwest, owned by Communicorp, broadcasts to Counties Kerry, Clare, Limerick, Tipperary and southwest Laois from its studios at Landmark Buildings in the Raheen Industrial Estate.
 West Limerick 102 is broadcast from Newcastle West and is a community station for the west of the county.
 The national broadcaster, RTÉ, has radio studios in the city, which are periodically used to broadcast programming from Limerick.

 Print

 The two main newspapers that service the city and county are the Limerick Leader and the freesheet Limerick Post.
 The Limerick Leader prints three different editions: City, County and West Limerick.
-The Limerick Chronicle is owned by the Leader and is primarily a city paper.
+The Limerick Chronicle is owned by the Limerick Leader and is primarily a city paper.
 The Weekly Observer serves the western half of the county while the Vale Star covers South Limerick and North Cork.

-TV

-Irish TV, a local TV station, covers Limerick stories with its programme Limerick County Matters which goes out once a week.

 Anthem

-The song "Limerick you're a lady" is traditionally associated with the county.
-It is often heard at sports fixtures involving the county.
-Seán South from Garryowen is another popular Limerick song and tells the account of the death of Limerick IRA member Sean South, who was killed during an attack on a Royal Ulster Constabulary barracks in County Fermanagh in 1957.
+The song "Limerick You're a Lady" is traditionally associated with the county.
+It is sometimes heard at sports fixtures involving the county.
+"Seán South from Garryowen" is another popular Limerick song which tells the account of the death of Limerick IRA member Sean South, who was killed during an attack on a Royal Ulster Constabulary barracks in County Fermanagh in 1957.